know stability

 Symptom Management to Create Calm

-Safe people can help us to co-regulate our emotions and help us experience the 3rd step, Symptom Management.
+Safe people can help us co-regulate our emotions and help us experience the third facet, Symptom Management.
 Co- and self-regulation provide a sense of Calm.
 Many tools can help us self-regulate to create Calmness, including breathing techniques, polyvagal theory, activating the parasympathetic nervous system, and regulating our limbic system.
 As autistic people, we also need to incorporate sensory regulation.

 Education Through Curiosity to Create Clarity

-Dysregulation is linked with decreased cognitive functioning. (https://pmc.ncbi.nlm.nih.gov/articles/PMC10917239/) If we are in a state of dysregulation, we have difficulties absorbing new information.
-When we continue to access Calmness despite autism and dissociative identity disorder, we can move into the 4th step, Education.
+Dysregulation is linked with decreased cognitive functioning.
+If we are in a state of dysregulation, we have difficulties absorbing new information.
+When we continue to access Calmness despite autism and dissociative identity disorder, we can move into the fourth facet, Education.
 It is easiest to educate ourselves when we have Curiosity.
-Autists may naturally excel at this step if multiplicity and autism are special interests.
+Autistic individuals may naturally excel at this component of treatment if multiplicity and autism are special interests.
 Our Curiosity engages us in the learning process, making Education an exciting journey that leads to Clarity about our past and present.

 Internal Communication Through Compassion

 When we have Clarity about our mind, body, and spirit, we are able to have Compassion for all of our fragmented selves.
-Compassion for ourselves enables us to access our internal world and work on the 5th step, Internal Communication.
-If we can have internal dialogues with our dissociative system, and work with our parts, new pathways to stability open to us.
+Compassion for ourselves enables us to access our internal world and work on the fifth facet, Internal Communication.
+If we can have internal dialogues with our dissociative system and work with our parts, new pathways to stability open to us.

 Emotional Strength Through Confidence and Courage

-As we work through the first five steps, we know stability more often.
+As we work on first five facets, we know stability more often.
 With more stability, we can find the Confidence and Courage needed to solidify our progress.
-In the 6th step, we will find the Emotional Strength provided by Confidence and Courage that is needed to move further into our recovery.
+In the sixth facet, we will find the Emotional Strength provided by Confidence and Courage that is needed to move further into our recovery.
 As survivors with autism and dissociative identity disorder, we already have some attributes of Emotional Strength because this enabled us to survive.
 However, we should strive to acquire even more.

-We hope that as we come to know stability through working the 6 steps, we will have the capacity to make more progress in Phase 2 of recovery from Dissociative Identity Disorder: “Confronting, Working Through, and Integrating Traumatic Memories.”
+We hope that as we come to know stability through working on the 6 facets of treatment, we will have the capacity to make more progress in Phase 2 of recovery from dissociative identity disorder: “Confronting, Working Through, and Integrating Traumatic Memories.”
 Memories will arise at different times, even as we are still working on Phase 1 to create stability.
 However, we will be best prepared to confront, work through, and integrate our traumatic memories if we know stability.

 Connect With Us